 \subsection{Decoding and the final loss}

-The source-specific truncated codes, after the quantization, $\bar{\bZ}^{(k)}$, is fed to the decoder part of the network.
-The decoder function works similar to Conv-TasNet \cite{LuoY2019conv-tasnet} in that the decoder runs $K$ times to predict $K$ individual source reconstructions by taking $K$ sourse-specific feature maps as the input.
-However, SANAC is different from Conv-TasNet's decoding due to the fact that decoder input features are quantized codes.
-In addition, we found that having an additional feature transformation block helps the decoding performance before calling the individual decoders (the ``Transformation" module in Figure \ref{fig:overview}).
-Finally, our model cares the quality of the recovered mixture, not only the separation quality.
+The source-specific truncated codes, after the quantization, $\bar{\bZ}^{(k)}$, are fed to the decoder part of the network.
+The decoder function works similarly to Conv-TasNet \cite{LuoY2019conv-tasnet} in that the decoder runs $K$ times to predict $K$ individual source reconstructions from $K$ sourse-specific feature maps as the input.
+However, SANAC's decoding is different from Conv-TasNet's as the decoder input is the quantized codes.
+In addition, our model cares about the quality of the recovered mixture, not only the separation quality.

-Considering all these goals, our training loss consists of the ordinary mean squared error (MSE) in the time domain and the entropy control terms.
+Our training loss considers all these goals, consisting of the main mean squared error (MSE)-based reconstruction term and the entropy control terms.
 More specifically, for the noisy speech case $\bx=\bs+\bn$ ($k=1$ for speech and $k=2$ for noise), the MSE loss is for the speech source reconstruction $\hat\bs$ and the mixture reconstruction $\hat\bx$, while the noise source reconstruction $\hat\bn$ is implied in there.
 We regularize the total entropy as well as the ratio between the two source-wise entropy values:

 where $\xi$ and $\psi$ are the target total entropy and the target ratio, respectively.